 - Mini golf (2 rounds)

 Sign your little adventurers up for Kids Adventure Club, from 9:30 a.m. to 3:30 p.m.
 They’ll hike, learn about bugs, jump on bungee trampolines or climb the walls while you’ll get a day to do some activities on your own.
 Enjoy live music Friday through Sunday in the Village, do arts and crafts, take a yoga class or unwind at the spa.
 At nighttime, the family gather around a fire pit for stargazing at the Cosmoarium.
 There’s so much to do at Northstar!
 Just a reminder: It's not too early to start thinking about purchasing the Epic Pass for the next ski season.
-Buy now for the best savings.
+Buy in spring or summer for the best savings.

-Squaw Valley is one ski resort that can stay open well into summer on years with great snowfall.
+Palisades Tahoe is one ski resort that can stay open well into summer on years with great snowfall.
 In addition to summer activities, you might just get to ski or snowboard too!
 Hit the slopes and then hit the High Camp pool.
 That’s how we do California skiing on such a summer’s day!

-Down in the village in Squaw Valley, let your tadpoles do the Sky Jump bungee trampoline and sign them up for Squaw Kids Adventure Camp from 9:00 a.m. until 3:00 p.m.
+Down in the village in Olympic Valley, let your tadpoles do the Sky Jump bungee trampoline and sign them up for the Kids Adventure Camp from 9:00 a.m. until 3:00 p.m.
 You can enjoy food, taste some wine and even visit a candy shop in the village.
 Unwind with some yoga and a trip to the spa.
 Be sure to check the events calendar to see the musical and other fun events taking place this summer.

 Summer Activities to Do on the Lake